Animal Husbandry

 • Their horns are short and pointed upwards and backwards.

-• The average daily milk yield is 0.53 kg, which is very low.
+• This breed is mainly reared for meat production, as their average daily milk yield is very low.

 Barbari Goat